Pierre Victor, baron de Besenval de Brünstatt: A model military career of a Swiss patrician in French service

 La Gazette de France (excerpt): The announcement of the appointment of Pierre Victor de Besenval as brigadier by King Louis XV on 25 March 1747.

 In 1731, Pierre Victor de Besenval joined the Swiss Guards as a cadet.
-He was promoted to ensign in 1733 and became the commander of the regiment's Besenval company in 1738.
-In the French army, he was promoted to brigadier in 1747, Maréchal de camp in 1758 and Lieutenant-Général in 1762.
-In the same year he was appointed Inspecteur général of the Swiss Guards and the Grisons Troops in French service.
-Besenval served at first as aide-de-camp to Victor-François de Broglie during the campaign of 1748 in Bohemia, then as aide-de-camp to the Duc d'Orléans during the Seven Years' War.
+He was promoted to ensign in 1733 and became the commander of the regiment's Company de Besenval in 1738.
+In the French army, he was promoted to brigadier in 1747, maréchal de camp in 1758 and lieutenant-général in 1762.
+In the same year he was appointed Inspecteur Général of the Swiss Guards and the Grisons Troops in French service.
+The young baron served at first as aide-de-camp to Victor-François de Broglie during the campaign of 1748 in Bohemia, then as aide-de-camp to the Duc d'Orléans during the Seven Years' War.

 Pierre Victor de Besenval was not only friends with the family of the Maréchal Victor-François, Duc de Broglie, but also related to them through his sister's husband, Charles Guillaume Louis, Marquis de Broglie (1716–1786).

-At the peak of his career: The queen's favourite and the purchase of the Hôtel de Besenval

-The Hôtel de Besenval, which Pierre Victor de Besenval acquired in 1767.

 In the early 1760s, the Baron de Besenval played a key role in the Duc de Choiseul's reform of the army.
 After being appointed military governor of Haguenau in 1766, he was made Lieutenant-Colonel of the Swiss Guards in 1767.
 Furthermore, in 1781, he was promoted to Commandant en chef of the troops and garrisons in the interior of France.

+The queen's favourite, Swiss diplomat and the purchase of the Hôtel de Besenval

+The Hôtel de Besenval, which Pierre Victor de Besenval acquired in 1767.

-After the accession of King Louis XVI, Pierre Victor de Besenval became a favorite of Queen Marie Antoinette, whom he assisted on various occasions with advice and assistance, such as in the affair: An Incident at the Opera Ball on Mardi Gras in 1778.
+After the accession of King Louis XVI in 1774, Pierre Victor de Besenval became a favourite of Queen Marie Antoinette, whom he assisted on various occasions with advice and assistance, such as in the affair: An Incident at the Opera Ball on Mardi Gras in 1778.

+In the service of the Swiss Confederation

+At that time, the Baron de Besenval was at the height of his power at the royal court.
+He was the most influential Swiss ever to have served at the French court.
+Switzerland, at the time the Confederation of the XIII cantons, capitalised on this influence, using the popular baron as its ambassador to the royal court.

+Hôtel de Besenval

 It was on 5 December 1767, that Pierre Victor de Besenval bought his Parisian residence, the Hôtel Chanac de Pompadour, thereafter renamed Hôtel de Besenval, and where he kept one of the most famous paintings of its time: La Gimblette by Jean-Honoré Fragonard.
 The Hôtel de Besenval has housed the Embassy of the Swiss Confederation and the residence of the Swiss ambassador to France since 1938.

-"The Baron de Besenval, whose very French lightness made us forget that he was born Swiss."